merico34/Getting-and-Cleaning-Data/CodeBook.md

 It is assumed that the raw data are in the working directory having the same file structure as given initially.
 (i.e. the test and train data are in there own folders.)
 The data in the "Inertial Signals" folders are ignored.
-The R script "run_analysis.R" uses one uncommen package ("reshape2") which ist loaded at the beginning.
+The R script "run_analysis.R" uses one uncommon package ("reshape2") which ist loaded at the beginning.

 A data.frame "subjects" is created by loading and merging the data from the "test" and "train" files.
 The merge is done by "rbind".
 The column is named "subjects".